I replaced 200 lines of code with one sentence.

 Subscribe for the playbook

-I'm documenting every step of building this.
+I'm documenting every step.
 Philosophy, build logs, practical guides.
 Free.